-(ii) In compliance with the terms of the TCP, the Company submitted its application for an exploration permit in August 2010 prior to the moratorium being introduced in April 2011.
+(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration permit in August 2010 prior to the moratorium being introduced in April 2011.
 Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable.

-(iii) Falcon completed its farm-out with the Farminees on 21 August 2014.
+(iii) Falcon completed its farm-out with Origin and Sasol Petroleum Australia Limited ("Sasol"), collectively known as the "Farminees" on 21 August 2014.
 On completion, Origin was appointed as operator of the exploration permits.
+On 5 May 2017, it was announced that Origin had acquired Sasol's 35% interest.